 With both images shot, now you’re ready for the editing magic.
 Start by opening each file.
 Since you shot in RAW, the images will open in Adobe Camera RAW or ACR.
 Inside ACR, make any additional adjustments to the exposure.

 In the silhouette photo, bring down the shadows and blacks to make sure that silhouette is black.
 For the second image, adjust for proper exposure.
-In the second photo, you can also adjust colour and contrast based on your final vision.
+You can also adjust colour and contrast based on your final vision.

-For double exposure that appears on a white background instead, turn your silhouette to a black and white image.
+For double exposure that appears on a white background, turn your silhouette to a black and white image.
 I don’t mean a monochrome image, but one that only has black and white.
-To do that, pull down the blacks and shadows, then pull up the whites and highlights to get a completely white background.
+Pull down the blacks and shadows, then pull up the whites and highlights to get a completely white background.

-For the second image, if your goal is that white background, pull up the whites and highlights to blow out the sky, which should create that white sky.
+For the second image, if your goal is that white background, pull up the whites and highlights to blow out the sky.
+This should create that white sky.
 You can correct any areas that aren’t white using the targeted adjustment brush.

 Next, make any minor adjustments to the individual photos.
 If your silhouette has distractions in the background, remove them.
 I used the healing brush tool and paint tools to eliminate flyways in my model’s hair.